 God does not promise believers freedom from trial and pain.

 Faith in God’s promises allows us to endure trial (1 Pe 1:7).
 Fiery trial puts the belief to the test that shows what kind of faith we have.
-This kind of faith is a higher value than material possessions such as gold.
+This kind of faith is of a higher value than material possessions such as gold.
 All of our possessions will be left behind when we meet God.
 The trial of our faith is more precious than anything we possess.
 From God’s viewpoint, it is “precious.”
 Faith also anticipates our glorious future (Ro 8:18).